 Seasoned professional.
 Wildly creative.
 Somewhat quirky

-Confession time.
 For years, I was not a fan of ceremonies.
-I was the one who went off to my happy place, both at church (sorry, Minister buddies) and in public ceremonies.
-Later, when I became a professional who worked in front of/with groups, I would catch myself wondering: “such a profound moment…how could it be richer? more meaningful?”
+I was the one who headed off to my happy place, both at church (sorry, Minister buddies) and in public ceremonies.
+Later, when I became a professional who worked in front of/with groups, it morphed into “wow…such a profound moment…and it feels like everyone is off in their happy places!”

 Seems to me we are all longing for connection…to each other and to this marvellous life… and for a sense of meaning in this fast-paced world.
 And ceremony is supposed to give us that.
 So that’s what I aim for.

 Here’s what I tap into to make that happen:

 Years of experience working with groups.
 A seasoned facilitator, I have the skills and experience to read a room and to raise the energy within it.

 I listen and ask good questions.
 I put your story front and centre and let it shine.
 I may perform your ceremony, but I do not perform.
 It’s all about you.

 A deep appreciation for professionalism in its most positive form – for me, that’s mutual respect, striving for excellence, minding the details and following through.